dotnet/machinelearning-samples/README.md

  <tr>
   <td>
       <h3><a href="TBD/Relative-URL">Iris classification</a></h3>

-      ML TASK/AREA: Multi-class classification
-      PROBLEM TO SOLVE: Predict/classify the type of iris flower INDUSTRY/BUSINESS: Academic & research
   </td>
   <td>
       <h3><a href="TBD/Relative-URL">Clustering Iris Data</a></h3>

-      ML TASK/AREA: Clustering
-      PROBLEM TO SOLVE: Divide iris flowers into different groups that correspond to different types of iris.
-      INDUSTRY/BUSINESS: Academic & research
   </td>
   <td>
       <h3><a href="TBD/Relative-URL">Titanic Passenger Survival Prediction</a></h3>

-      ML TASK/AREA: Binary classification
-      PROBLEM TO SOLVE: Predict/classify if a passenger from the Titanic survived or not.
-      INDUSTRY/BUSINESS: Academic & research
   </td>
  </tr>
 </table>